• Invest

 The bottom line

-Just make sure to factor in your financial goals, appetite for risk and investment horizon before investing.
+It is crucial to factor in your financial goals, appetite for risk and investment horizon before investing.
 Also, remember that investing in the share market or in mutual funds requires research and analysis.
-If you're starting your investing journey or need support, it may help to open an account with a large broker like Kotak Securities.
+If you are starting your investing journey or need support, it may help to open an account with a large broker like Kotak Securities.
 This will give you access to market research and analysis and a wide range of educational resources.

 FAQs on Difference Between Large Cap, Mid Cap and Small Cap Funds